-Tipu Skills for Life began in 2011 at a local low decile primary school, in Tauranga Moana.
-The program was developed out of a need for early intervention with a group of 10 year old girls, who were smoking with their mothers as peers.
-Some mothers would say “…have a smoke with me”.
-As the social worker (SWiS) in this school at the time, Stuart and Prue, who ran a local youth agency to develop an innovative program that would truly respond to the needs of these young girls.
+Tipu Skills for Life began at a local low decile primary school, in Tauranga Moana.
+The program was developed out of a need for early intervention with a group of 9 to 11 year old girls.
+The social worker (SWiS) in this school at the time, Claire Henry approached Stuart Caldwell, who ran a local youth agency to develop an innovative program that would truly respond to the needs of these young girls.

 What was needed was local knowledge and a program that was culturally relevant to Aotearoa, New Zealand, one that connected and inspired positive sustainable change.

-Tipu Skills for Life began in the final term of 2011.
-Since then, the program has been going from strength to strength, connecting with over 70 participants in four local schools.
+With the help of Claire, Stuart, and his wife Prue Caldwell began Tipu Skills for Life the final term of 2011.
+Since then, the program has been going from strength to strength, connecting with over 200 participants in eight local primary schools.
 The feedback from the rangatahi, their whānau, communities and professionals alike has been invaluable to the development of the program.
-This feedback inspires us to continue our work and to offer the program to as many communities as we can,
+This feedback inspires us to continue our work and to offer the program to as many communities as we can.

 We are extremely proud to see how far this program has come, and the incredible positive impact it makes with every group of participants and their whānau.
 We are absolutely committed to continually growing the program through our use of reflective practice, evidence based evaluations, as well as professional and community input.